 Italian Carrot Bundt Cake (Torta di Carote).
-Forget nuts, raisins, coconut, and rich frostings.
-This is a simple Italian cake that is all about carrots.
+Not your usual carrot cake with nuts, coconut, and rich frostings.
+This simple Italian cake is all about carrots.
 Moist, mildly sweet, with a lovely orange hue and orange flavor, this cake is popular in Italy at breakfast, snack, or light dessert any time of the year.

-The other ingredients of this Italian Carrot Bundt Cake (Torta di Carote).
+The ingredients of this Italian Carrot Bundt Cake (Torta di Carote)

 TIP: Beat the eggs and the sugar for a few minutes until frothy, this will give the cake a nice airy, light texture.

 I followed the recipe my co-worker Titti gave me and it's a recipe from her aunt.
-The only thing is that like in most Italian recipes I had to "translate" it from vague glasses (wine, water glasses, tall, short glasses?
-We had no idea, lol) to actual measurements, before posting it.
+The only thing is that, like in most Italian recipes, I had to "translate" it from vague measurements to actual measurements, before posting it.
 And yes, I added cinnamon and the glaze.

 Bundt pan or cake pan?